FAQ : New Numbering System for Squash Versions

-- What about the compatibility between the versions of TM, AUTOM, and DEVOPS?
+- What about the compatibility between the versions of Squash TM and the automated test management components?

 - How do I proceed with updating to a major, minor, and patch version of Squash TM?

-Why is there a new numbering system for the versions of Squash (TM, AUTOM, and DEVOPS) and their plugins?
+Why is there a new numbering system for the versions of Squash and their plugins?

 We want to take full advantage of having three numbers for each version.
 This enables you to see the nature of a version's evolutions more clearly.
 It also makes it easier for you to choose which plugin version to install with your core version of Squash TM.

 What are the advantages of this new numbering system?